Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: Introduction

 Applied mathematics focuses on the development of new mathematical methods, and equally elegant applications of known methods to new settings.
 Our work falls into the second category, where we largely build on previous work, and use techniques from complex analysis, Ginzburg--Landau theory for superconductivity, symmetry results and combinatorial arguments to analyse limiting profiles, complemented by numerical studies to support the theory.
-In doing so, we adopt a systematic and holistic approach, unravelling beautiful examples of how geometric frustration and nematic defects go hand in hand for tailored multistability.
-All of this sets the scene for global mathematical studies of NLC solution landscapes in complex geometries with voids, mixed boundary conditions and in some cases, multiple order parameters \cite{hanpre2021}.
+In doing so, we demonstrate how geometric frustration and nematic defects go hand in hand for tailored multistability, and this is a good forward step for rigorous mathematical studies of NLC solution landscapes in complex geometries with voids, mixed boundary conditions and in some cases, multiple order parameters \cite{hanpre2021}.

 The paper is organised as follows.
-In Section~\ref{sec:theory}, we review the reduced 2D Landau--de Gennes theoretical framework, which is equivalent to the Ginzburg--Landau theory for superconductivity.
-In Section~\ref{sec:lambda0}, we focus on the small polygon limit i.e. the $\lambda \to 0$ limit of minimizers of the reduced Landau--de Gennes free energy, where $\lambda$ is the polygon edge length.
+In Section~\ref{sec:theory}, we review the reduced 2D LdG framework for modelling NLCs in 2D scenarios.
+In Section~\ref{sec:lambda0}, we focus on the $\lambda \to 0$ limit of minimisers of the reduced Landau--de Gennes free energy.
 We use the Schwarz--Christoffel mapping to define an associated boundary-value problem on the unit disc, for each regular polygonal hole, and this boundary-value problem is explicitly solved.
-We can track the defect set of the limiting solution analytically, and study its dependence on $K$ and the far-field condition.
-In Section~\ref{sec:infinity}, we focus on the $\lambda \to \infty$ limit and the limiting problem is captured by the Laplace problem for an angle in the plane, with Dirichlet boundary conditions.
+The defect set is tracked analytically, along with its dependence on $K$ and the far-field condition.
+In Section~\ref{sec:infinity}, we shift focus to the $\lambda \to \infty$ limit and the limiting problem is captured by the Laplace problem for an angle in the plane, with Dirichlet boundary conditions.
 This angle models the 2D nematic director.
 The Dirichlet boundary conditions for the angle are not uniquely defined, and this leads to multistability in this limit.
-We present illustrative examples for a square and a hexagon, accompanied by bifurcation diagrams for solution branches in this model, for a square hole.
-There are interesting differences between the bifurcation diagrams for the interior problem and those for the exterior problem respectively.
-We conclude in Section~\ref{sec:conclusion} with a summary and some perspectives.
+We present illustrative numerical examples for a square and a hexagon, and conclude in Section~\ref{sec:conclusion} with a summary and some perspectives.